protonemedia/laravel-splade-docs/how-splade-works.md

 </template>
 ```

-The `<Render>` component allows you to pass in *other* Vue components, which Vue will render on-the-fly.
-This is why we can pass a fully rendered Blade view (having Vue components) to the `<Render>` component.
+The `Render` component allows you to pass in *other* Vue components, which Vue will render on-the-fly.
+This is why we can pass a fully rendered Blade view (having Vue components) to the `Render` component.

+When requesting a route that returns a Blade view, Splade will grab the rendered Blade view and pass it to the `Render` component.
+When navigating to a subsequent route, it will pass the freshly returned Blade view to the `Render` component, essentially replacing the previous page.